Engee documentation

 Specify the method by which the block should thin out the input data.
 Options to choose from:

-If the Rate options parameter is set to `Enforce single-rate processing', then the Inport FIR Decimation block can be used inside trigger subsystems.
+If for the parameter Rate options the value is set Enforce single-rate processing, then you can use the block Inport FIR Decimation inside trigger subsystems.

-• `Allow multirate processing' — when this method is selected, the unit decimates the signal in such a way that the output sampling rate in times less than the entrance one.
+• Allow multirate processing — when this method is selected, the unit decays the signal in such a way that the output sampling frequency in times less than the entrance one.

 Dependencies

-To use this parameter, set the Input processing parameter to Columns as channels (frame based).
+To use this parameter, set for the parameter Input processing meaning Columns as channels (frame based).

 Values